 Strengths and limitations

-The identification methodological challenges in complex programme evaluation
+The identification of methodological challenges in complex programme evaluation

 Learning presented from a single Vanguard site

-Recommendations for improved outcomes and capacity for systems-level evaluation
+Recommendations for improved outcomes and capacity for system-level evaluation

 Background

+The closer integration of health care and social care has been a policy goal of successive UK governments for over 40 years who in common with most advanced western countries face the challenge of an ageing population with a range of health and care needs.
 In 2014/15 NHS England created funding for 50 New Care Model “Vanguard” visions of best practice in the NHS [1] built on the premise that a number of areas in England would spearhead the NHS Five Year Forward View [2] and build local quality improvement leadership capacity.
-While the funding for the three year projects was from central government, the inspiration for the planning and implementation of each project was based on local priorities with stakeholders from the health economy contributing to the plan, led by local decision makers and practitioners [3].
-An important objective of the programme was to design new care models that could be replicated quickly across the NHS and the aim of evaluation was to generate an iterative programme theory to explain the Vanguard improvement activity; to systematically report system change methods and cost savings.
+While the funding for the three year projects was from central government, the inspiration for the planning and implementation of each project was based on local priorities.
+Stakeholders from the health economy contributed to the plans, with local decision makers and practitioners aiming to work together to achieve system-level improvements [3].
+An important objective of the programme was to design new care models that could be replicated quickly across the NHS.
+Local implementation [4] was based on the idea that health communities would know and understand the opportunities for health improvement and prevention [5] and make a radical step change in systems re-design [6].
+There are a variety of reasons that progress towards integrated care has been slow, including funding and accountability arrangements and separate regulatory regimes that assess the performance of individual organisations but not the system as a whole [7]

+The Vanguard planned three separate service initiatives as 'rapid improvement cycles' over 18 months (the evaluation team was not involved in the first stage).
+The complexity of the change was compounded by organisations collaborating without the benefit of shared governance arrangements, coupled with a lack of clarity and accountability in the decision-making processes with different tiers of management and some detachment at Board level [8].
+Organisational gatekeeping of service-delivery teams and short term contracts for practitioners made planning for operational delivery very problematic and local clinical leadership was reduced due to a significant reduction and delayed funding from NHS England.

-In most cases the evaluation methods included complex, theory-led process evaluations (4,5,6) based around the commissioning processes and the multidisciplinary teams.
-Methods also included some health economic evaluation to assess cost of delivery and the value of the service, measured against previous service provision.
-Local implementation [7] was based on the idea that health communities would know and understand the opportunities for health improvement and prevention [8] and make a radical step change in systems re-design [9].
+The aim of evaluation was to generate an iterative programme theory to explain the Vanguard improvement activity across a health and social care system; and to systematically report system change methods and cost savings.
+At a national level, most evaluation approaches included complex, theory-led process evaluations (, 9 10,11) based around the commissioning processes and the multidisciplinary teams.
+Methods also included some health economic evaluation to retrospectively assess the cost of delivery and the value of the service, measured against previous service provision.
+This paper discusses the retrospective learning from one evaluation process in one NHS Vanguard site.

 Vanguard Evaluation

-Evaluation processes were variously negotiated by each Vanguard site in line with NHS England guidance on the evaluation design; with the ultimate goal of comparing results and finding across all sites [10].
+Evaluation processes were variously negotiated by each Vanguard site in line with NHS England guidance on the evaluation design; with the ultimate goal of comparing results across all sites [12].
 Programme teams contracted with evaluation teams to enable the generation of quasi-scientific correlations and testing of generative causal assumptions; to establish effectiveness of intervention in a ‘real-world’ context.
-Some £60 million was allocated to the evaluations of the 50 Vanguards reporting in March 2018, by which time NHS England expected individual Vanguards to be sustainable without further national funding for transformation [11].
-They were asked to resist the pressure to provide positive signs of impact, at the expense of learning [12] but the urgency of the demand for results grew as the programme progressed.
+Some £60 million was allocated to the evaluations of the 50 Vanguards reporting in March 2018, by which time NHS England expected individual Vanguards to be sustainable without further national funding for transformation [13].
+Initially, they were asked to resist the pressure to provide positive signs of impact, at the expense of learning [14] but the urgency of the demand for results grew as the programme progressed.